Gomez98/Java/README.md

 # Java
-Making som proyects in order to practice
+Making some proyects in order to practice